edsu/inkdroid.org/_posts/2020-09-22-less-is-more.md

 > "Rule of Least Power" suggests choosing the least powerful language suitable
 > for a given purpose.

-Ok, so what does a all this have to do with a list of numbers?
+Ok, so what does all this have to do with a list of numbers?
 To understand that I need to quickly tell you about three interrelated problems we encountered on the [Documenting the Now] project (they should sound familiar).
 Documenting the Now is a project (thank you Mellon Foundation) that is cultivating a